Ferrum3D/Ferrum3D/README.md

  - **Python3** (tested with Python 3.9.5)

 ### Windows
-Currently the engine was tested on windows only.
-For building you will need Visual Studio 2019 with *Game Development for C++* installed.
+Currently, the engine was tested on windows only.
+For building, you will need Visual Studio 2019 with *Game Development for C++* installed.

 ### Downloading sources